×

 What is a typical expat home or apartment like in Punta Cana?

 "A typical expat home or apartment in Punta Cana, Dominican Republic, is often located in a gated community or a secure apartment complex, providing a safe and secure environment.
 These homes are usually spacious, with multiple bedrooms and bathrooms, a large living area, and a fully equipped kitchen.
 They often come furnished, with modern and comfortable furniture, and are equipped with air conditioning, given the tropical climate of the region.
 Many homes also have a private pool or access to a community pool, and a patio or balcony with views of the ocean or lush green landscapes.
 Some upscale homes may even have a private garden or be located on a golf course.
 The homes are often in close proximity to the beach, as well as local amenities like restaurants, shops, and healthcare facilities.
-They are designed to offer a comfortable and luxurious lifestyle, with a blend of local charm and modern conveniences," wrote a member in Punta Cana.
+They are designed to offer a comfortable and luxurious lifestyle, with a blend of local charm and modern conveniences," said one expat who made the move to Punta Cana.

 What is the average cost of housing in Punta Cana?